bootlin/buildroot-external-st/README.md

 ### Getting the code

-This `BR2_EXTERNAL` tree is designed to work with the latest LTS version of Buildroot, `2023.02.x`.
+This `BR2_EXTERNAL` tree is designed to work with the `2023.02.x` LTS version of Buildroot.
 However, we needed a few changes on top of upstream Buildroot, so you need to use our own Buildroot fork together with this `BR2_EXTERNAL` tree, and more precisely its `st/2023.02.1` branch.

 ```bash
 $ git clone -b st/2023.02.1 https://github.com/bootlin/buildroot.git